betterscientificsoftware/bssw.io/Articles/Blog/2023-03-08-productivity-practices-and-tools.md

 There are automatic and manual time tracking tools.
 Manual time tracking can be straightforward as the example above shows.
-Automatic tools track application usage and, if configured properly, an account for the same application being used for different purposes.
+Automatic tools track application usage.
+If configured properly, the tools can account for the same application being used for different purposes.
-Some time tracking tools provide informative ways to visualize how time was spent as a summary.
+Some time tracking tools provide informative ways to visualize how time was spent.

 Consider [ActivityWatch](https://activitywatch.net/) (an automatic time tracker), [TimeWarrior](https://timewarrior.net/) (a manual time tracker).